natefaubion/purescript-heterogeneous/README.md

 { a: "2", b: "3.0", c: "{ x: 13, y: 43 }" }
 ```

-### Example: Mapping over a heterogenous Record with additional arguments
+### Example: Mapping over a heterogeneous Record with additional arguments

 With normal functions, we can use partial application to thread in additional
 context for our mapping function.
 We can do the same here by adding arguments